Duncan Tonatiuh: Books

 Dear Primo: A Letter to My Cousin (2010) is about two cousins who live in the United States and Mexico and how their lives are similar yet different.
 The book shows how life is different for these two cousins, Charlie and Carlitos.
 It also talks about how their lives might be different but how they are both very similar people.

 Diego Rivera: His World and Ours (May 2011) concerns the life of Diego Rivera.
 It is summarized for young people to read.
 It talks about his journey to being one of the most famous painters in the world.
 Tonatiuh also wants young readers to think about what Diego Rivera would be like today if he were alive.

 Pancho Rabbit and Coyote (May 7, 2013) is about a young rabbit (Pancho) who is waiting for his Papa's return from working in the carrot and lettuce fields up north to earn money for his family.
 Pancho becomes impatient and sets out on a journey to find his father.
 He packs his Papa's favorite meal, mole, rice, beans, tortillas, and aguamiel.
 He eventually finds a coyote who is willing to travel with him in exchange for food.
 When the food is all gone, the coyote is still hungry and eats Pancho.
 This book helps shine a light on the struggles that many families go through to have a better life.
+In 2024, the composer Anthony Davis began work on an opera based on Pancho Rabbit and Coyote.